orthanc-server/orthanc-explorer-2/README.md

 - [here on Github](https://github.com/orthanc-server/orthanc-explorer-2/releases), you'll find the plugin for
   - Windows 64bits
   - Ubuntu 20.04
-  - OSX (Universal binary)
+  - MacOS (Universal binary)
-- in the Windows Installers (to come mid-March 2022), the plugin is enabled but, right now, the legacy Orthanc Explorer remains the default UI.
+- in the Windows Installers (to come mid-May 2022), the plugin is enabled but, right now, the legacy Orthanc Explorer remains the default UI.
 Note that, in a future release, OE2 will become the default UI for Orthanc in the Windows Installers.
-- in the osimis/orthanc Docker images (to come mid-March 2022), the plugin is enabled but, right now, the legacy Orthanc Explorer remains the default UI.
+- in the osimis/orthanc Docker images (to come mid-May 2022), the plugin is enabled but, right now, the legacy Orthanc Explorer remains the default UI.
 Note that, in a future release, OE2 will become the default UI for Orthanc in the Windows Installers.

 The binaries must be copied next to other Orthanc plugins (Windows: `C:\\Program Files\\Orthanc Server\\Plugins`, ubuntu: `/usr/share/orthanc/plugins/`).
 You should also possible make sure that the plugin is listed in the `"Plugins"` Orthanc configuration.

 ## Configuration

-Like any other Orthanc plugins, Orthanc Explorer 2 is configured through a json [configuration file](tree/mester/Plugin/DefaultConfiguration.json) that is provided to Orthanc at startup.
+Like any other Orthanc plugins, Orthanc Explorer 2 is configured through a json [configuration file](tree/master/Plugin/DefaultConfiguration.json) that is provided to Orthanc at startup.

 At minimum, you should provide this configuration file:
 ```json